oubino/locpix_points/labnotes.md

 Important
     - Check using visualisation that scaling done correctly for cooridnates
-    - For below normalise scale should be just for me as I need for all data points
     - For below ones Rotate-->Shear have option which does individual or joint option if isinstance(data, HeteroData)
     - Rewrite all the transforms for heterogeneous data  - define in this otherwise will get overwritten by future changes
         - make sure clusters are transformed in same way so don't lose relationship between them
-        - Random Rotate
+        - Random Rotate x
-        - Radom Jitter
+        - Radom Jitter x (NOTE implications of jittering cluster will not be in same position relative to it )
-        - Random Flip
+        - Random Flip x
-        - Random Scale
+        - Random Scale x
-        - Random Shear
+        - Random Shear ?
+        - Check each of these individually and check they preserve clusteres location

 Train
     - Write train script and update model